dreamportdev/Osdev-Notes/98_Drivers/DrawingTextOnFB.md

      3: 0000000000008020     0 NOTYPE  GLOBAL DEFAULT    1 _binary_font_psf_end
      4: 0000000000008020     0 NOTYPE  GLOBAL DEFAULT  ABS _binary_font_psf_size
 ```
-(the variable name depends on the font name).
+(the variable name depends on the font file name).

 ## Identify version and parse the PSF

-Currently there are two different version of PSF fonts available, they are identified with v1, and v2, to know what is the version of the font we need to check the magic number first:
+Since there are two different version of PSF fonts available, identified with v1, and v2, to know what is the version of the font loaded we need to check the magic number first:

 * If the version is 1 the magic number is two bytes: